 The ash plume rose rapidly to a height of 20 miles, spreading eastward on prevailing winds.
 Within 2 hours, the ash cloud had enveloped the Dora.
 Subsequent explosions and venting continued for three days.
 Settlements on Kodiak Island, 100 miles away, were blanketed in a foot of ash.
 Local residents huddled indoors to escape the choking atmosphere.
-Wildlife died by the millions, as did fish swimming in the sediment-filled water.
+Wildlife died by the millions, as did fish swimming in sediment-filled rivers and lakes.
 In subsequent days, the ash cloud spread across North America and the world, purportedly reaching Algeria by June 17.
 Ice cores from Greenland contain ash from Novarupta.

 A team of National Geographic Society explorers, led by Robert Griggs, thoroughly investigated the site in 1916.
 The eruption had spewed 30 million cubic meters of material out of the earth, covering the adjacent valley in rock and ash, in some places up to 700 feet deep.
 The former v-shaped valley surrounding the eruption site had become a flat, barren plain.
 Because of innumerable steam plumes escaping from vents across the area, Griggs called the site the “Valley of Ten Thousand Smokes.”
 Discovering a new lava dome located near Mount Katmai, Griggs named it Novarupta—further expeditions in the 1950s later confirmed that Novarupta, not Mount Katmai, was the source of the eruption.